history-zone/.github/profile/readme.md

-# Your Home For History
+Welcome to history zone!
-Welcome to History-Zone, we are basiclly thr only learning site on github, well besides houselearning we provide history for peopke wgo might need help. just remember its FREEEEEEE!
+we handle all your history needs, especially for studying! have fun learning with history zone